 Ensure the master switch is off.
 Check that propeller is free from cracks and chips.
-On engines without rubber gaskets (before February 2008) check the six securing bolts are tightened to the specific torque setting (15lbs/ft [20nm]) on engines with rubber gaskets (after February 2008) check the six securing nuts are tightened to the specific torque setting (7lbs/ft [10nm]).
+Check the six securing nuts are tightened to the specific torque setting (7lbs/ft [10nm]).
 Turn propeller by hand in either direction through a full 360° rotation and check for sufficient clearance of all components.
 Minimum clearance from propeller tip to cage should be 50mm.